thekshunya/xopper/README.md

 # Xopper

-A chrome extension to make framing smaller xosts(posts on X) easier and faster Feel free to contribute!
+A chrome extension to make framing smaller xosts(posts on X) easier and faster.

+Feel free to contribute!

 Many improvements can be made still, here are a few ideas: